dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework 16 - Sim2Real.md

 ## What is the clever idea of this paper?

 ## How the idea is implemented
 The controller is trained using reinforcement (PPO) in a simulated environment to learn the representation of the objects' extrinsic parameters and optimize the joint control policy.
-The base policy is trained with object properties .
-The policy infers a low-dimensional embedding of object’s properties such as size and mass from revision joint angles and action history, which is then used by our base policy to rotate the object.
+The base policy is trained with object properties.
+Then adaptation module is trained The policy infers a low-dimensional embedding of object’s properties such as size and mass from revision joint angles and action history, which is then used by our base policy to rotate the object.

 ##  How is success proved and measured?